 Lloyd has his own Madness mantra a little later, when he's still locked up and so hungry he's contemplating cannibalism.
 As he's trying to reach for the arm of the guy the next cell over, he has the song "Camptown Races" stuck in his head, and keeps idly singing the one nonsense bit of the chorus, and nothing else, over and over: "Doo-dah...doo-dah..."

-And in King's Pet Sematary, Lou Creed becomes fixated on the line "Hey!
+In Pet Sematary, Lou Creed becomes fixated on the line "Hey!
 Ho!
 Let's Go!" from the Ramones' Blitzkrieg Bop as he becomes more and more unhinged.
 Stephen King seems to really like this trope.

 He included it near the end of his short story "Crouch End", too: after losing (in a very literal sense of that word) her husband to something that lives in Crouch End, the central character takes to crawling to the back of her closet and writing, over and over, "Beware the Goat with a Thousand Young".

-And in "And Cain Rose Up", a school sniper repeats "GOOD GOD LET'S EAT".
+In "And Cain Rose Up", a school sniper repeats "GOOD GOD LET'S EAT".

-Yet another from Stephen King, in Rose Madder, as Norman chases Rosie and Bill into the painting and his Ferdinand the Bull Mask fuses to his head, he takes to repeating "Viva ze bull".
+In Rose Madder, as Norman chases Rosie and Bill into the painting and his Ferdinand the Bull Mask fuses to his head, he takes to repeating "Viva ze bull".